Periodic Interest Rate: Meaning

-There are quite a few methods for calculating Periodic Interest Rate in Excel, but the following are two major methods:-
+There are quite a few methods for calculating Periodic Interest rates in Excel, but the following are two major methods:-

 This is the basic method for calculating this interest rate in excel.
-This method is useful when the total number of periods in a year and the Annual Percentage Rate (APR) is given.
+This method is useful when the total number of periods in a year and the Annual Percentage Rate (APR) are given.
 This interest rate is calculated after dividing the APR by the total number of periods in a year.
-Let’s understand this, with an example.
+Let’s understand this with an example.

 |1||Annual Percentage Rate (APR) (%)||Interest Rate Compounded||Number of Periods in a Year||Periodic Interest Rate (%)|

 |2||10||Weekly||52||=APR/52 (Where the cell A2 will be divided by cell C2)|

 |3||11||Monthly||12||=APR/12 (Here the, cell A3 will be divided by cell C3)|

 |4||12||Semi-Annually||2||=APR/2 (Where the cell A4 is divided by the cell C4)|

 As shown in the above example, Periodic Interest Rate is calculated by dividing APR by the total number of periods in a year in an Excel Sheet.